ipfs-inactive/examples/examples/snapshots/readme.md

 ```

 Through the fuse interface, youll be able to access your files exactly as
-they were when you took the backup.
+they were when you took the snapshot.

 By [whyrusleeping](http://github.com/whyrusleeping)